Tyche

 One college course from

-which I can remember learning something was Goethe's Faust in English
+which I can remember the content was Goethe's Faust in English

 translation, taught by a palsied old German named Dr. Alfred

 Lussky.
-He was a member of that generation who had been brought
+He was a member of that generation who had come

-to America about the turn of the century by a sincere mission.
+to America about the turn of the century with a sincere mission.

 Such men understood teaching German as nothing less than introducing